openhive-network/devportal/_quickstart/steemd_nodes.md

 exclude: true
 ---

-Applications that interface directly with the Steem blockchain will need to connect to a `steemd` node.
+Applications that interface directly with the Steem blockchain will need to connect to a `hived` node.
 Developers may choose to use one of the public API nodes that are available, or run their own instance of a node.

 ### Public Nodes

-Although `steemd` fully supports WebSockets (`wss://` and `ws://`) public nodes typically do not.
+Although `hived` fully supports WebSockets (`wss://` and `ws://`) public nodes typically do not.
 All nodes listed use HTTPS (`https://`).
-If you require WebSockets for your solutions, please consider setting up your own `steemd` node or proxy WebSockets to HTTPS using [lineman](https://github.com/steemit/lineman).
+If you require WebSockets for your solutions, please consider setting up your own `hived` node or proxy WebSockets to HTTPS using [lineman](https://github.com/steemit/lineman).

 | URL                             | Owner          |
 | ------------------------------- | -------------- |